adsabs/adsabs.github.io/jobs/front-end.md

 - A self-starter who enjoys implementing new features and learning new front-end technologies.

 ### We are:
-Based at the Center for Astrophysics at Harvard University, the Astrophysics Data System is a free, NASA-funded search engine used by every working astrophysicist around the world.
+Based at the Center for Astrophysics within Harvard University, the Astrophysics Data System is a free, NASA-funded search engine used by every working astrophysicist around the world.
 We have a small dedicated team working on feature-rich platform using a modern development stack.